The Orange Express

 From Bunyola the journey becomes super-scenic as it crosses the 496m high Serra de Alfàbia mountain range via a series of 13 tunnels, bridges and viaducts.

-Things to look out for on the journey are the Túnel Major (Main tunnel); which is just short of 3km long and took three years to carve out of the rock and Mirador Pujol de’n Banya, an incredible lookout point with views stretching out over the Sóller valley.
-These are followed by the “cinc-ponts” viaduct which has five arches with spans 8 metres high and a great many bends and the “cinc-ponts” tunnel with its 180-degree bend.
+Other things to look out for on the journey are Mirador Pujol de’n Banya, an incredible lookout point with views stretching out over the Sóller valley.
+This is followed by the “cinc-ponts” viaduct which has five arches with spans 8 metres high and a great many bends and the “cinc-ponts” tunnel with its 180-degree bend.

 When you arrive at Sóller and you’ve had a chance to explore, we highly recommend that you take the old tram, which regularly trundles down to Port de Sóller.
 Combined train and tram tickets can be purchased, and this is the best option financially.
 A combined train and tram ticket for the entire journey from Palma to Port de Sóller and back to Palma is €32.